 |UNESCO World Heritage Sites covered in this tour|

 Day 01: Arrive Warsaw

-Upon arrival at Warsaw we are met and transferred to our hotel located in the heart of the city.
-Evening at 6PM we meet our guide and the rest of the group in the hotel lobby.
+Upon arrival at Warsaw Airport we are met and transferred to our hotel.
+Check in time at the hotel is 1400hrs.
+At 6:00 PM, meet our guide and the rest of the group in the hotel lobby.
 Drive along the beautifully renovated Royal Route with its historical monuments and residences.
-Stop at Castle Square for a short walk through Old Town, and then join us for a welcome dinner at a local restaurant.
-Your meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.
+Stop at Castle Square for a short walk through Old Town, and then join us for welcome dinner at a local restaurant.
+Our meal will include typical Polish dishes and famous Polish vodka, “Zubrowka”.

 Overnight: Novotel Warszawa Centrum, Warsaw (2 nights) (D)